aspose-words/Aspose.Words-API-References/english/python-net/aspose.words/shading/foreground_tint_and_shade/_index.md

 Zero (0) is neutral.
 Attempting to set this property to a value less than -1 or more than 1 results in System.ArgumentOutOfRangeException.

-Setting this property for Border object with non-theme colors results in System.InvalidOperationException.
+Setting this property for Shading object with non-theme colors results in System.InvalidOperationException.